dude-with-the-long-username/wallhaven-automator/README.md

 - Download all your favourited wallpapers
 - Favorite current desktop wallpaper into specific collections on wallhaven
-- Cookie storage & usage for more performance
 - Package as an executable & AUR package
 - save wallpaper for future favoriting if Internet connection is currently unavailable
 - notification on failure